 Beginning your statement by saying something like “I’m writing this statement to apply for the ____ position” is a dull way to start your personal statement and is unnecessary to write.

 Your resume, cover letter, and other application documents will communicate the position of interest.
-The reader knows what job you are applying to, so it’s essential you find a more exciting opening line that will stand out among the other applications.
+The reader knows what job you are applying to, so find a more exciting opening line that will stand out among the other applications.
 Instead, you can use the opening paragraph to discuss how you got interested in your field and why.

 Body or Middle Paragraphs

 The personal statement itself should focus on your experience and skills and how they would benefit the position.
-If you are new to your field, this will focus mostly on your educational background and what you learned from your degree and student placements if applicable.
+If you are new to your field, this will focus mostly on your educational background and what you learned from your degree and student placements, if applicable.

-If you are a seasoned professional, you will want to bring attention to the relevant experiences you have regarding the position you are applying to.
+If you are a seasoned professional, you will want to bring attention to the relevant experiences regarding the position you are applying to.
 Include any involvement in community activities, career development, and leadership initiatives.